yuanyang1991/birefnet_tensorrt/README.md

 using [TensorRT](https://developer.nvidia.com/tensorrt).
 The aim is to accelerate the inference process by leveraging the high-performance capabilities of TensorRT.

-BiRefNet's ONNX model inference requires a [significant amount of time](https://github.com/ZhengPeng7/BiRefNet?tab=readme-ov-file#model-zoo); the first inference takes about 5 seconds on my machine.
-Even subsequent inferences, though faster, are still slower compared to PyTorch.
-Therefore, TensorRT is used for inference in this project.
-After testing, TensorRT not only reduces the required GPU memory but also improves inference speed compared to PyTorch.
-On a 4080 Super GPU, TensorRT uses 6GB of memory and achieves inference in just **0.13** seconds.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1r8GkFPyMMO0OkMX6ih5FjZnUCQrl2SHV?usp=sharing)